What Debts Can I File Bankruptcy on in California?

 • Past due utility bills.

 Secured debts are those where the creditor has a vested interest in the collateral that is the subject of the loan.
 With your mortgage and auto loans, the lender has a security interest in the home or vehicle.
 The bankruptcy process cannot take away this perfected security interest.
 If you do not pay the debt, the remedy for the creditor is to pursue foreclosure or repossession proceedings.
 Filing for Chapter 7 or Chapter 13 imposes the automatic stay on creditor activities, so a lender cannot pursue you while it is in effect.
-However, it will only be a temporary pause on foreclosure or repossessing your car.
+However, it will only be a temporary pause on foreclosure or repossessing your car, as the bankruptcy court oversees the process.

 Discharge Debts in Chapter 7 Bankruptcy in California